Bayesian feedback in the framework of ecological sciences: Bayesian Feedback

-In the first place, we will study the feedback of the independent models by assuming given the fit of the preferential model.
+In the first place, we will study the feedback of the { geostatistical models} by assuming given the fit of the preferential model.
 As we have indicated above with respect to the feedback schemes, the feedback will be performed by replacing the prior distributions by the posterior ones or by updating the characteristic parameters of the prior distributions according to the estimation of the same from the posteriors of the common parameters and hyperparameters.

-Therefore, considering that the parameters and hyperparameters of the independent model (IM) and those of the preferential model (PM), it is evident that the feedback relationship between the two is asymmetric, since starting from the PM all the parameters and hyperparameters of the IM can be updated, but not the other way around.
+Therefore, considering that the parameters and hyperparameters of the { geostatistical model} and those of the preferential model, it is evident that the feedback relationship between the two is asymmetric, since starting from the PM all the parameters and hyperparameters of the IM can be updated, but not the other way around.
 In the Eq. \ref{eq:ParametersHyperparametersIMPM} we can compare the whole set of parameters and hyperparameters.

-In short, the feedback process entails updating the set of fixed parameters $\{\mu_{(\beta_0)}, \tau_{(\beta_0)},\mu_{(\beta_1)}, \tau_{(\beta_1)}, \rho_0, p_{\rho},\sigma_0,p_{\sigma}, \mu_{(\phi)}, \phi_{(\phi)}\}$ with their estimated analogues from the posterior distributions of the latent effects and PM hyperparameters, common in IM.
-However, in the application of this ``total feedback'' identification problems may occur, due to the fact that the gamma accuracies obtained in the independent and preferential models are considerably different; given a misidentification, in certain cases, by the preferential model.
-Therefore, for a correct automation of the process, the configuration established for the feedback of the independent models is that in which all the parameters are fed back except for those that refer to the identification of the precision of the gamma distribution of the likelihood, including the identification of its mode.
+In short, the feedback process entails updating the set of fixed parameters $\{\mu_{(\beta_0)}, \tau_{(\beta_0)},\mu_{(\beta_1)}, \tau_{(\beta_1)}, \rho_0, p_{\rho},\sigma_0,p_{\sigma}, \mu_{(\phi)}, \phi_{(\phi)}\}$ with their estimated analogues from the posterior distributions of the latent effects and PM hyperparameters, common in GM. { Regarding the prior distributions of the hyperparameters of the spatial effect, we will employ PC-priors for the base models (the model without any feedback) as they allow easy definition of vague prior distributions.
+However, for the feedback, we will define normal distributions for the logarithmic transformation of these hyperparameters, as they are more flexible to define informative prior distributions:}

+{ However, when applying this feedback approach, one may encounter identification challenges.
+This is attributed to the notable discrepancy in gamma accuracy between the geostatistical and preferential models, particularly evident with a limited quantity of samples.}